open-gpdb/gp_url_tools/README.md

 ```

 ### Acknowledgments
-Thank you very much for the extension for postgrsql: https://github.com/okbob/url_encode, its sources were used with minimal changes for easy use and installation.
+Thank you very much for the extension for postgrsql: https://github.com/okbob/url_encode, its sources were very useful.